hubplanner/API/README.md

 ### Pagination

 Most of the above areas can be paginated using url parameters `limit` and `page`.
-By default passing no limit returns 20 results which can be paginated.
+For Bookings and Time Entries passing no limit returns 20 results by default which can then be paginated, while other end points for Project and Resources will return all results.

+The max `limit` you can set is `1000`.

 If you pass a limit of `0` or a limit of > `1000`, you will get a Bad Request `400` response from the server.